• Skip to primary navigation

 Chocolate is always so popular on Valentine’s Day, but I wanted to find something a little different that packed the same WOW factor as all the decadent chocolate desserts plastering the pages of Pinterest over the last few weeks.
 This Panna Cotta with Balsamic Strawberries Sauce recipe is a real show stopper.
 Having never made Panna Cotta before, I wasn’t quite sure what to expect.
 The tangy sweet Balsamic Strawberry sauce is the perfect accompaniment to the rich and creamy Panna Cotta custard.

-I’ve been eager to use these cute heart shaped ramekins that my daughter picked up from William-Sonoma a few years back.
+I’ve been eager to use these cute heart-shaped ramekins that my daughter picked up from Williams-Sonoma a few years back.
 But if you don’t have heart ramekins any shape will do just fine.

 Panna Cotta with Balsamic Strawberries is the ultimate Valentine’s Day date night recipe!